 How should parents choose between a Federal Parent PLUS loan and a private parent student loan?

 Parents should consider factors such as interest rates, repayment terms, borrower protections, and eligibility criteria when choosing between these two types of loans.
-Federal options typically offer more benefits like income-driven repayment plans and forgiveness programs.
+Federal options, such as income-driven repayment plans and forgiveness programs, typically offer more benefits.

 What are some key considerations regarding loan repayment implications for parents taking out student loans?